The Power of Pets to Ease Migraine Stress

 Allison Strider, 28, is an accomplished nurse practitioner who’s had to fight migraine every step of the way.
-But that hasn’t stopped her from enjoying life and caring for the multitude of animals she’s been living with lately—10 cats and a dog, who give her comfort in return.
+But that hasn’t stopped her from enjoying her life and caring for others, including the multitude of animals she’s been living with lately.

 But life wasn’t always this way for Strider.
 In fact, she struggled for four years, often with daily migraines, before she found relief.

 Strider can’t pinpoint the exact moment she began having migraines.
 She says she’s always had headaches, and they gradually worsened.
 But she does know when they became so unbearable that she had to seek help.
 She was working nights as a nurse and going to graduate school at the University of Alabama at Birmingham (UAB) during the day, carrying a heavy course load.

 “By my second semester of grad school in 2016, I was taking ibuprofen up to the max so that I could work and study,” she recalls.
 The ibuprofen didn’t make the headaches go away, but made them somewhat more tolerable.
 Still, when Strider sat at her desk at work, she kept ice packs attached to her head with elastic bandages.
 It didn’t take long for all that ibuprofen to take its toll.
 Strider developed an ulcer.
 That was when her primary care provider put her on migraine medication—a preventive and an acute med—as well as a drug for nausea, which in addition to pain, dizziness, and light-sensitivity, was one of her more prominent symptoms during attacks.